-The bio farmhouse, which is open all year long, is located in the rural village of Pozzuolo in the town of Serrungarina, on the hills of the province of Pesaro and Urbino at 350 mt. above sea level.
+The bio farmhouse, which is open all year long, is located in the rural village of Pozzuolo in the municipality of Colli al Metauro, on the hills of the province of Pesaro and Urbino at 350 mt. above sea level.

 Its central location in the province allows easy access to the Adriatic Sea, the Umbria-Marche Apennines and the historic sites of Urbino, Fano, Mondavio, Gradara, Fonte Avellana.
 The when visiting, there activities for a relaxing holiday are numerous.
 Some of which are exploring the surrounding natural environment and participating in farm activities (caring for the vegetable garden, bread making, collaboration in preparing meals).
 Meals are made with simple ingredients and organic products grown on the farm.
 Hiking and other excursions can be guided in the nearby Apennine mountains and other sites of the region (Furlo Nature Reserve, Regional Natural Park of Sasso Simone and Simoncello, National Park of Sibillini mountains).
 The main building, which was renovated following the green building criteria, is located at the top of the village and has a large private garden.
 Agricultural activities consist primarily of organic cultivation of vegetables, fruits, truffles, olives and the maintenance of the woods.
 The size of the farm is minimal to emphasize hospitality and can accommodate a maximum of ten people as it is has a small agricultural production, mainly directed to home consumption.